SSWConsulting/SSW.Rules.Content/rules/do-you-return-a-resource-url/rule.md

 ```

 ::: bad
-Figure: Bad Example – The response does not contain a reference to the location of the new resource
+Figure: Bad example – The response does not contain a reference to the location of the new resource
 :::

 ```cs